Hi, I’m Gregory. First-generation American who works as a Leader, Community Builder, and Coder.

 Gregory’s interest in problem solving with technology and design stems from his work as community organizer in South Florida for the 2012 Presidential campaign.
 After advocating for Healthcare Reform he learned about the broken health care system and supported many Miamis after the launch of Healthcare.gov.
 Seeing first hand problems led to him advocating for driving better government through Open Data, Data Governance, and Data Interoprability especially in bridging community feedback in the development of digital services for at-risk populations.

 But Gregory’s passion for technology started long before 2012.
 As a kid, he built and designed online forums.
 As a teenager, he spent hours in coworking spaces networking in the South Florida technology community.

 I help organization doing data-related work understand the impact and create better experiences and data governance practices on the Azure Cloud.

-Gregory has received various awards and recognition for his efforts to use technology as a tool to build solutions that improve the American healthcare system.
-In 2019, he was a Code for America Community Fellow.
+Gregory has received various awards and recognition for his efforts to use technology as a tool to build solutions that improve local communities and business.
+In 2019, he was a Code for America Community Fellow for Affordable Housing project.
 In 2017, he was selected as a New Profit – Millennial Impact Fellow recipient.
 In 2015, Miami Caribbean Code awarded him, Young Innovator of the Year, the Casimiro Global Foundation awarded him Social Entrepreneur of the Year.
-Gregory also continues serving his community in several mediums teaching kids coding at Code Fever Miami, and being a Civic Technology Ambassador for Venture Cafe Miami.
+Outside of professional work, Gregory leads the largest civic technology network in South Florida, Code for Miami.